-Radios are broadcasting mainly music, but news, current affairs, sports, religion, social and political awareness programmes are also part of the content.
-It is worth mentioning that there are unique radios in Afghanistan that only broadcast voice of people, the so called Vox Pops.
+Radios are broadcasting mainly music, but news, current affairs, sports, religion, social and political awareness programs are also part of the content.
+It is worth mentioning that there are unique radios in Afghanistan that only broadcast voice of people, the so-called Vox Pops.
 People are calling and their messages and sayings are automatically recorded.
 Then after some hours these recorded pieces are broadcast.
-Youths are calling the most, criticising the government at both local and national level, sending various messages and even expressing their feelings to their beloved ones.
+Youths are calling the most, criticizing the government at both local and national level, sending various messages and even expressing their feelings to their beloved ones.
 Groups are made and transferring their messages through that radio stations.
 It is important to mention that in cities such as Kabul or Herat, both girls and boys contact shows by calling the radio stations on the phone, while in rural areas it is mostly boys.
 In the South and East of the country where security is a challenge, calls are less frequent than in the areas to the North and West, where security conditions are somehow better.

 From a coverage perspective, radio covers almost all of Afghanistan, excluding some high mountainous areas or places that are very far from the control of the government.
 Thus, there are national, regional and local radios.
 Local radios could be defined as community radio in the country.

 Radio Afghanistan, is one of the few national radio stations owned by the government.
 There are also private radio stations that cover almost all of the country.
 Some of the companies own a network of radio stations where the central radio is based in one of the big cities and the other stations are transmitting the programmes elsewhere in the country, sometimes alongside with local programmes.

 In rural areas there are radio stations only focusing on religion.
 But almost all radio stations allocate a time for religion.
 Resalat Radio is one of the examples; it is based in the Kohistan district of the Kapisa province, 100 km North of Kabul.
 All contents are Islamic but with a temperate approach through the affiliation of university lecturers and religious scholars.